Signs of submission in humans communicate that the speaker is lowering one’s own status in comparison to the others.

 3.1.
 Verbal Flip-Flop

-Verbal flip flop means going from yes to no and spending a lot of time “uhm-ming” in the middle without taking a final decision.
+Verbal flip flop means going from yes to no and spending a lot of time “uhm-ming” in the middle without making a final decision.

-Because they don’t answer based on reality or based on what they believe in, but based on what the group accepts and what the dominant figure wants to hear.
+Because they don’t answer based on reality or based on what they believe in.
+Submissive people seek to provide an answer that the group will accept and/or that the dominant individual wants to hear.

 In this scene from “Reality Bites”, Ben Stiller shows all his insecurity by going back and forth on such a simple decision as to whether or not the waitress can take his dish.